wdong5/Picomp-lab.github.io/_pages/profiles.md

         <a href="https://scholar.google.com/citations?user=6qIVck4AAAAJ&hl=en">Google scholar</a>
     </div>
     <div class="col-sm-5">
        Wenqian Dong is an assistant professor in the School of EECS at <a href="https://engineering.oregonstate.edu/EECS" style="color:#538480;"> Oregon State University </a>.
-She studied her Ph.D. in Computer Science and Engineering at the University of California, Merced.
-Her research interests include high-performance computing (HPC), scientific machine learning, automatic performance tuning, and system-level optimization for large-scale ML models.
-Her work has been published in multiple top-tier conferences, including SC, HPDC, ASPLOS, ICS, EuroSys, VLDB, etc. Also, she is the recipient of the IEEE Computer Society TCHPC Early Career Researchers Award for Excellence in High-Performance Computing (2023).
-She worked in the High-Performance Computing Group at Pacific Northwest National Laboratory (PNNL) from 2019 and 2020, and AI Labs at Hewlett Packard Enterprise (HPE) in 2021.
-Her work at PNNL was highlighted at Her work at PNNL was highlighted at DOE News wise and PNNL website.
+She is the director of Picom Lab.
     </div>
 </div>
 <br>